Yes you can, by completing Companies House Form 225. If you are considering changing yours, please contact us and we can advise and assist.

 - 31 January – for any tax you owe for the previous tax year and your first payment on account for the current tax year

 - 31 July – for your second payment on account for the current tax year

 Payments on account are advance payments towards your tax bill for the current tax year.

 Most people pay tax on their earnings through a PAYE scheme where tax is deducted on behalf of HMRC by their employer.
 Those that are employed don’t usually have to complete a Self Assessment tax return.

 If you are not on a PAYE scheme or need to pay tax on other income earned such as from property, dividends or investments, you account for your income using Self Assessment.
 It is mainly for the self employed, sole traders or company directors.

-Our software will take care of this for you.
-Your personal LiveCash report shows you exactly how much money has been kept to one side to meet your liabilities.
+Your LiveCash report shows you exactly how much money has been kept to one side to meet your liabilities.
 When you pay out company profits via dividends you are shown how much profit and cash your company has available, so you can be confident that you have enough money set aside to meet your tax liabilities.